shakerbillo/weather-journal/README.md

 # Description

-Udacity Front End Nanodegree project.
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI for a Weather-Journal App
+Asynchronous web app that uses Web API and user data to dynamically update the UI for a Weather-Journal App

 # Table of Contents